We offer support for Greater Manchester and Lancashire families with children with an Autism Spectrum Condition.

 - Access to a the Head Behaviourist and designated Behavioural Supervisor who will design, track and support and teach you your child’s targets.

 - Weekly set targets to work on at home by your supervisor and behaviourists.

 - Weekly reviews of any homework set by our dedicated ABA team

 - Help from ABA tutors and staff to help you take data and help with programme targets on Saturdays.

 - Exit reports to show the progress made through ABA for you to use for schools, nurseries and for implementing a new home program

 Before the school starts your child will be assessed through various types of assessments by a behaviourist so we can set targets to match your child’s needs.
 This gives great insight when selecting targets, supporting skill building and removal of any barriers to learning so we can work towards reaching your child’s potential.
-Utilizing the hours at the Saturday School in the most effective way.
+Utilizing the hours at the Saturday Club in the most effective way.

 Any behaviour development plans for challenging behaviour will be developed where necessary heavily focusing on proactive strategies.

 Once the Saturday Club starts depending on your child’s requirements, they will be in a class with approx 5-8 children they will tutored by one of their parents.
 The first 2 weeks will be spent ‘pairing’ which means having lots of fun, finding out what motivates your child to build a rapport with their parent and the new environment so it’s a positive experience.
 While continuing the assessment process by your child’s assigned supervisor.